seedlist/seedlist-docs/protocol/seedlist_en.md

    f.
 Cycle through the above c~e process and sign rand0 times (generated in step b);

    g.
-After step f, we will get two strings.
-After concatenating the two strings, we obtain the final seed entropy after hashing;
+After step f, we will get two strings, after concatenating the two strings, we get s3;

    h.
+Based on s3, obtain the random salt string salt with a random length of 32 from the following random strings:
+      CHARS="1qaz!QAZ2w?sx@WSX.(=]3ec#EDC/)P:4rfv$RF+V5t*IK<9og}b%TGB6OL>yhn^YHN-[d'_7ujm&UJ0p;{M8ik,l|" ;

+   i.
+Take s3 as the slow hash object, take h step salt as the salt value, and obtain the final hash as the key value based on the scrypt algorithm; among them, N, r, p, dkLen are set to: 32, 64, 16, 64;

-Based on the seed entropy obtained in step g, generate an Ethereum wallet address, which is the key space indicator;
+   j.
+Based on step i, generate an Ethereum wallet address, which is the key space indicator;
    ```